wildstang/robot_framework/README.md

 - Ctrl + Shift + P
 - Cmd + Shift + P
 - Select the WPILib Command Palette 'W' button in the top right

+### Dev Container

+If running on a system with Podman or Docker installed, the included [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) can be used instead of installing dependencies.
+This container is based off Microsoft's Java image and will automatically install the latest WPILib extension.
+VS Code should automatically detect the Dev Container and ask if you would like to use it.
+If you don't get this pop-up open the Command Pallet and select `Dev Containers: Reopen in Container`.
+If you don't see this option you may need to install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 ## Robot Framework Initialization